What Is a Touchback In Football? Learn Here

 Only if the return team has a player they feel can impact the football game by returning the football will allow the player to return.

 Players may also elect not to catch the football and let it roll out of the end zone.
-This is also considered a touchback; as long as no kickoff return players touch the football before reaching the end zone, they try to run it out.
+This is also considered a touchback; as long as no kickoff return players touch the football before reaching the end zone.

 Touchback On a Punt